KakakSeram/Writeups-THM/Room/BufferOverflows/README.md

    `15`

+   ![task6-max]

+   Maximum char is 14.
+So, to overwrite the variable we add 1 char from maximum number of char

 ## Task 7 - Overwriting Function Pointers

 For this example, look at the overflow- 2 folder.
 Inside this folder, you’ll notice the following C code.